turingschool-examples/travisci-test/README.md

 # TravisCI Test Repository

-Test the viability of TravicCI for continuous integration in coursework.
+Test the viability of TravisCI for continuous integration in coursework.